metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Optional:

-- `resources` (Attributes) Specifies the resource required by container.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/ (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--runtime_settings--resources))
+- `resources` (Attributes) Specifies the resource required by container.More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/ (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--runtime_settings--resources))

 <a id="nestedatt--spec--backup_policies--backup_methods--runtime_settings--resources"></a>
 ### Nested Schema for `spec.backup_policies.backup_methods.runtime_settings.resources`

 Optional:

-- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
-This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
-This field is immutable.
+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
 It can only be set for containers. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--runtime_settings--resources--claims))
-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
-- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
-If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-Requests cannot exceed Limits.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
+Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 <a id="nestedatt--spec--backup_policies--backup_methods--runtime_settings--resources--claims"></a>
 ### Nested Schema for `spec.backup_policies.backup_methods.runtime_settings.resources.claims`

 Required:

-- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
-It makes that resource available inside a container.
+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
+It makes that resource availableinside a container.